 If you need snacks, there is a 7-11 at the intersection of Westbourne Street and La Jolla Boulevard, an easy three-block walk from the beach.

-Before you get to the 7-11 (assuming that you are walking up from Windansea Beach), on the west side of La Jolla Boulevard before you cross the street are two other great places to stop on the right side.
+Before you get to the 7-11 (assuming that you are walking up from Windansea Beach), on the west side of La Jolla Boulevard before you cross the street, there are two other great places to stop on the right side.
 This little complex has Valley Farms, a gourmet grocer with awesome sandwiches and even fish tacos, and The Promiscuous Fork.
 You can read more about my favorite La Jolla restaurants.

-I grew up in Huntington Beach, another famous SoCal surf community, and my family’s friends include famous people from cult surf movie, Endless Summer.
+I grew up in Huntington Beach, another famous SoCal surf community, and my family’s friends include famous people from the cult surf movie Endless Summer.
 There are certain people and beaches that play significant roles in the history of surfing.
 Windansea is one of these places — and it’s another reminder of why I feel very lucky to live here.

 Who is Windansea Beach for?
-I would say definitely locals in addition to surfers who understand sacred waves, sunset chasers, surf history enthusiasts, people who want a nice place to gaze over the ocean and maybe meditate, and sunbathers who crave a little more privacy and don’t mind the lack of public amenities.
+I would say definitely locals, in addition to surfers who understand sacred waves, sunset chasers, surf history enthusiasts, people who want a nice place to gaze over the ocean and maybe meditate, and sunbathers who crave a little more privacy and don’t mind the lack of public amenities.